A Physical Theory of Backpropagation: Exact Gradients from the Least-Action Principle: Overview on Out-of-Equilibrium Mechanics

 The variational principle established above successfully generates the forward dynamics on the diagonal manifold $\bm{x} = \bm{z}$.
 On this manifold, the system possesses a gauge symmetry: the forward state $\bm{z}$ is redundant, and the stress $(\bm{x}-\bm{z})$ is zero.

 We propose to exploit this symmetry to perform credit assignment.
 Specifically, we introduce the task loss $C(\bm{m})$ as a symmetry-breaking potential acting on the output block.
-By adding this cost to the global energy, we intentionally perturb the gauge symmetry of the system.
+By adding this cost to the Lagrangian, we intentionally perturb the gauge symmetry of the system.

-This perturbation exerts opposite forces on the pair: it drives $\bm{z}$ to descend the loss landscape (energy minimization) while forcing $\bm{x}$ to ascend the constraint violations (energy maximization).
+This perturbation exerts opposite forces on the pair: it drives $\bm{z}$ to descend the loss landscape while forcing $\bm{x}$ to ascend.

 This "tug-of-war" induces a physical separation $\bm{s} = \bm{x} - \bm{z}$.
-The evolution of this stress variable follows the difference of the velocity fields:

-This naturally recovers the exact adjoint equation.
+The evolution of this stress variable naturally recovers the exact gradients.
 Thus, in our framework, backpropagation emerges not as a symbolic operation, but as the physical relaxation of the stress induced by explicitly breaking the symmetry of the forward pass.